LLatrieval: LLM-Verified Retrieval for Verifiable Generation: LLatrieval: LLM-Verified Retrieval

 \subsection{Retrieval Verification}

-Since the low-quality retrieval leads to low-quality verifiable generation, which overshadows the LLM's excellent abilities, we propose to use the LLM itself to identify the low-quality retrieval and thus avoid it.
-In this paper, we instantiate the retrieval verification as two simple instruction-based methods to let the LLM verify whether the retrieved documents can support answering the question, shown in Figure~\ref{fig:retrieval_verification_and_miss_info_query}. \paragraph{Classification} Given the question $q$ and retrieved documents $D$, we verify whether $D$ can support answering $q$ by prompting LLM to give a binary label (\textit{yes} or \textit{no}) as:
+Since low-quality retrieval overshadows the LLM's remarkable abilities for verifiable generation, we propose to use the LLM itself to identify the low-quality retrieval and thus avoid it.
+In this paper, we instantiate the retrieval verification as two simple instruction-based methods, shown in Figure~\ref{fig:retrieval_verification_and_miss_info_query}, to let the LLM verify whether the retrieved documents can support answering the question, and leave more elaborate methods as future work. \paragraph{Classification} Given the question $q$ and retrieved documents $D$, we verify whether $D$ can sufficiently support answering $q$ by prompting LLM to give a binary label (\textit{yes} or \textit{no}) as: